kresil/experiments/README.md

 </table>

 > [!TIP]
 > To delegate default parameter value to the imported JavaScript function, use `definedExternally`.
+Only nullable types
+> can have default implementations declared.

 #### Build and Run